arituerto/arituerto.github.io/index.md

 Specialist in Simultaneous Localization and Mapping (SLAM) and the application of Computer Vision for localization.

-Currently working as Head o R&D in [Mybrana](http://www.mybrana.com/) developing new and powerful Augmented Reality tools for smartphones.
+Currently working as Research Engineer at Corporate Innovation B/S/H.